montreal internet

 Pros

-• Very strong uploads on fibre, with symmetrical speeds on some tiers
+• Very strong upload speeds on fibre

-• Unlimited data on fibre plans
+• Unlimited data on many current plans

 Considerations

-• Some addresses still on DSL
+• Some addresses still show slower service

 • Customer service reviews are mixed